pmhiggins/NutMEG/docs/_build/html/_sources/guides/getting_started.rst.txt

 Installing Dependencies
 -----------------------
 NutMEG has been built and is running on python 3.7.
 Previous versions of python may be stable but have not been tested.
+Users have noted errors occurring for systems running on python 3.8 and above.
+We are aware of this and will be pushing an unpdate in the near future.

 In order to perform certain chemical calculations, NutMEG has a dependency on the `reaktoro <http://en.wikipedia.org/wiki/Hyperlink>`_ package. ``reaktoro``